ISheep

 iSheep is a derogatory term used to refer to people who like all products and services distributed by Apple Inc. The term is usually applied online by Android fans in online tech forums and social media.
 The use of the term often comes out of a stereotype that Apple users and fans are less intelligent than Android users and/or tend to have less knowledge about technology in general.

 iSheep was originally a SanDisk marketing description of users of iPod music player instead of SanDisk's own Sansa player.

-The marketing term is borrowed by some in technology sites and Internet forums as an insult to a person or a group of people who is a fan of all Apple products, especially those who tend to purchase products from the brand not regarding its actual value or functionality, but the brand name, logo and the status symbol associated with it.
+The marketing term is borrowed by some in technology sites and Internet forums as an insult to a person or a group of people who are fans of all Apple products, especially those who tend to purchase products from the brand not regarding its actual value or functionality, but the brand name, logo and the status symbol associated with it.

 History

 Origins

 The term was introduced in May 2006 when SanDisk launched the "iDon’t" campaign to advertise the SanDisk Sansa. iDon't calls on "free thinkers" to "break-free from restrictive formats and a single source for music," with slogans such as "You do not need to follow."
 The Campaign's site offered T-shirts, posters, and stickers featuring a monkey and asking, "Are you an iChimp?"
 Another image showed a sheep and says, "iSheep say Baah." while another showed a donkey trying to bite a carrot dangling in front of its face with the slogan "iFollow."

 The iSheep campaign was abandoned in July 2006, to give way to the "Lil'Monsta" mascot campaign.